Capitol Square Landscape Master Plan- 2014 Update

 Capitol Square serves a significant dual role as the beautiful historic and ceremonial seat of the Commonwealth of Virginia and as an important urban oasis for the City of Richmond.
-Thus, this important landscape must function effectively on multiple levels.
-In 2002, the Department of General Services initiated the process to develop a Landscape Master Plan for Capitol Square that would establish "intermediate and long range goals for the renovation of plantings, site improvements, and programs for enhancing the visual aspects" of the Square.
+In 2004, the Department of General Services (DGS) published a Landscape Master Plan for Capitol Square to establish "intermediate and long range goals for the renovation of plantings, site improvements, and programs for enhancing the visual aspects" of the Square.
 In 2014, DGS, in collaboration with the Capitol Square Preservation Council, oversaw a comprehensive update the 2004 plan.

 The 2014 Update to the Capitol Square Landscape Master Plan document comprises the following:

-- A brief historic overview of the evolution of the Capitol Square landscape, including a Timeline of significant events in the Square’s development;
+• A statement of significance and an historic overview of the evolution of the Capitol Square landscape, including a Timeline of significant events in the Square’s development;